MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/cant-find-win-10-developer-tools-vs-2015.md

 ms.topic: troubleshooting
 ---

-# Can't find Windows 10 development tools in Visual Studio 2015
+# Can't find Windows 10 developer tools in Visual Studio 2015

-This article helps you resolve the issue where you can't find Windows 10 development tools (SDK) in Visual Studio 2015.
+This article helps you resolve the issue where you can't find Windows 10 developer tools (SDK) in Visual Studio 2015.

 _Applies to_: Visual Studio 2015

 ## Symptoms

-You've installed Visual Studio 2015 on your Windows 10 but you're unable to find Windows 10 development tools on your system.
+You've installed Visual Studio 2015 on your Windows 10 but you're unable to find Windows 10 developer tools on your system.

 ## Cause

-If you've chosen the default installation option when installing Visual Studio 2015, custom components such as Windows 10 development tools don't install.
+If you've chosen the default installation option when installing Visual Studio 2015, custom components such as Windows 10 developer tools don't install.

 ## Resolution

-To install custom components such as Windows development tools in Visual Studio 2015, follow these steps:
+To install custom components such as Windows developer tools in Visual Studio 2015, follow these steps:

 1. Right-click the **Start** menu, and then select **Run**.